DFSLimJR/DFSLimJR.github.io/about.md

 Please do not heistate to google if any error occurs as the guide may not be fully comprehensive.

-Made by: Lim Jing Run, Tan Hong Qian, Liu Linxi
+Made by: Lim Jing Run, Tang Hong Qian, Liu Linxi